zachweintraub/spaceage/README.md

 ## Description

 A web-based application that calculates a user's age in solar years on various planets.
+It also calculates the user's estimated remaining life expectancy in the given planet's solar years.

 | Specs |
 | :-------------     |